"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 Note: You can only integrate one AD domain into PRTG.

-- Optional : PRTG will use the same Windows user account used to run the "PRTG Core Server Service".
+- Optional : PRTG uses the same Windows user account that you use to run the "PRTG Core Server Service".
 By default, this is the "local system" Windows user account.
 If this user does not have sufficient rights to query a list of all existing groups from the Active Directory, provide credentials of a user account with full AD access by using the Use explicit credentials option as Access Type.

 - Save your settings.